 What Stevens managed to establish is the notion that you can say that a life was saved by the regulations.
-This has not been challenged, at least not in the UK, but when looked at logically it doesn't really hold up, simply because if the regulations work then the fire will not develop in the first place; which means no one knows it occurred; which means no one knows that a life was saved.
+This has not been challenged, at least not in the UK, but when looked at logically it doesn't hold up, simply because if the regulations work then the fire will not develop in the first place; which means no one outside the home knows it occurred; which means no one knows that a life was saved.
 If on the other hand the fire develops and you have to escape the house, then the regulations haven't done their job.
 On that last point, it would be easier to say that the regulations failed to save 50 lives in 2014.

 The only possible, albeit rough, guide is to look at the rate of decline in fire deaths since the regulations were introduced in 1988.
 Home fire deaths have indeed decreased in the past 30 years but the regulations are only one factor; others include a massive increase in smoke alarms and a big decrease in smoking at home over the same period aided by the introduction in 2011 of an EU standard requiring all cigarettes to be self-extinguishing if left unattended.
-New Zealand has similar furniture to the UK but no flammability regulations; however, it's rate of decline in home fire deaths pretty much mirrors the UK's over the same period.
+New Zealand has similar furniture to the UK but no flammability regulations; however, its rate of decline in home fire deaths pretty much mirrors the UK's over the same period.
 Bob Graham challenged this comparison in his recent phone call with me, claiming that the population of New Zealand is lower than the UK's without, it seems, understanding that the rates are based on deaths per million.